 One of my favourite Sunday afternoon activities is taking a stroll through flea-market type venues.
-I’ve done this a few times in the last two and a half months and found a few treasures including a set of vintage wooden bookends ($5), two vintage wood bowling pins ($20), wooden beads ($2 – $5) and a vintage Fisher-Price wooden Little People person ($5).
+I’ve done this a few times in the last two and a half months and found a few treasures including a set of vintage wooden bookends ($5), two vintage wood juggling pins ($20), wooden beads ($2 – $5) and a vintage Fisher-Price wooden Little People person ($5).
 And I just couldn’t stay away from buying clothes entirely.
 One trip to Value Village yielded a $6.99 blouse.
 No regrets.

 With (almost) three months of the LeCaShe Challenge under wraps, I’m feeling empowered.
 Again, it’s something of a cake-walk for me as I’m not coming to this from ground zero.
 However, it doesn’t take too long to get the hang of this and it’s worthwhile even if you don’t practice every single tenet.

 A critical part of my habit is awareness of my weaknesses (clothing) and I’ve implemented counter-strikes to deal with them, which may, or may not involve running into traffic.
-There’s always room improvement.
+There’s always room for improvement.

 If you’re ready to take the LeCaShe Challenge (it’s never too late to start), I recommend you start with one aspect and practice it for a period of time before adding in another.
 Before the year is out you’ll be a LeCaShe expert helping your family and friends adopt the lifestyle.